MonoidMusician/blog/sources/tmttmt.md

 (Why?
 Because having a more global view of errors is often useful, since the hyperlocal errors we are used to can obscure the real problem.)

 This would show up as a soft error that allows further typechecking to proceed.
-Soft errors can be turned into critical errors when we need to be able to trust the result of typechecking, e.g. to know that normalization is going to complete.
+Soft errors can be turned into critical errors when we need to be able to trust the result of typechecking, [e.g.]{t=} to know that normalization is going to complete.

 ```{.js data-lang="tmTTmt"}
 typecheck/ ["App" fn arg] => resultType: